KGPraveen/blog-application/README.md

    blog application.
 7. If it asks for any additional packages, install them using the commands the terminal gives you.
+8. Or you can directly install the packages mentioned in the requirements.txt file.
-8. If you encounter any errors, please let me know.
+9. If you encounter any errors, please let me know.